Hearth: Memorial to the Enslaved: Background

 The College of William and Mary was founded in 1693, and benefited from slave labor in various capacities.
 Historians discovered the names of over 100 people owned by college employees, students, and the college itself; the actual number of slaves was likely much higher.

-The three primary buildings on the college's Ancient Campus (also called "Historic Campus")–the Brafferton, Wren Building, and President's House–were constructed and maintained in part using using enslaved labor.
+The three primary buildings on the college's Ancient Campus (also called "Historic Campus")—the Brafferton, Wren Building, and President's House—were constructed and maintained in part using enslaved labor.
 Slaves both made the bricks used in construction of the Wren Building and erected the building itself.

 Planning

 In 2009, the college began the Lemon Project, an effort to research how enslaved people lived and worked at the college throughout its history.
 In 2014, the Lemon Project's director, Jody Allen, along with instructor Ed Pease, asked students to submit proposals for a possible memorial to the enslaved.

 On August 28, 2018, the college launched an international competition to solicit ideas for the memorial.
 Over 80 entries were received.

 On April 26, 2019, school president Katherine Rowe announced the winning design.
-Titled "Hearth" and designed by William Sendor, William & Mary alumnus who graduated in 2011, the memorial would be made of brick and serve as a gathering spot.
+Titled "Hearth" and designed by William Sendor, a William & Mary alumnus who graduated in 2011, the memorial would be made of brick and serve as a gathering spot.
 Some bricks would be inscribed with names of enslaved people.

 Construction and dedication

 To build the concept into a physical memorial, the college tapped Richmond-based architects Baskervill and construction firm Kjellstrom & Lee.
 Groundbreaking took place in May 2021.
+In 2019, a drainage system – dating from reconstruction work following the 1705 fire at the Wren Building and incorporating vaulted brick – was accidentally reopened during work constructing the memorial.
+Some of the bricks from the drain, likely made by enslaved persons, were incorporated into the memorial.

 The completed memorial is 20 feet high and 16 feet wide.
 It cost $2.9 million to build; the money came from private donations along with contributions from the university's board of visitors.

 The dedication took place on May 7, 2022.
 More than 800 people attended.

-Future plans

-There will eventually be a vessel installed that will hold a fire, which will be lit on special occasions.
+On March 18, 2023, a handcrafted vessel holding fire was installed.
+It was formally dedicated on May 4, 2023.
+The vessel will be illuminated during community events on ceremonial occasions throughout the year.